jlord/sheetsee.js/docs/sheetsee-tables.md

 # sheetsee-tables

-Sheetsee uses this module to make tables.
-With this module you can create tables of your spreadsheet data that are sortable, searchable and paginate-able.
+Sheetsee,js uses this module to make tables.
+With this module you can create tables with your spreadsheet data that are sortable, searchable and paginate-able.

-You'll need a placeholder `<div>` in your html, a `<script>` [mustache](https://mustache.github.io) template and a `<script>` that initiates the table.
+You'll need a placeholder `<div>` in your html, a `<script>` with a [Mustache.js](https://mustache.github.io) template and a `<script>` that tells Sheetsee to build the table.

 ## Your HTML Placeholder

-This is as simple as an empty `<div>` with an id.
+This is as simple as an empty `<div>` with an `id`.

 ## Your Template